-An SBC is limited to a private company registered in terms of the Companies Act, 1973 (Act No 61 of 1973) or a close corporation registered in terms of the Close Corporation Act, 1984 (Act No. 69 of 1984).
+An SBC is limited to a private company registered in terms of the Companies Act, 1973 (Act No 61 of 1973), a co-operative as defined in section 1 of the Co-operatives Act, 2005 (Act No. 14 of 2005) or a close corporation registered in terms of the Close Corporation Act, 1984 (Act No. 69 of 1984).
 A company registered in terms of foreign legislation will therefore not qualify.

-Any reference to a 'company' and 'shareholder' in this note includes a 'close corporation' and a 'member' of a close corporation respectively.
+Any reference to a 'company' and 'shareholder' in this Note includes a 'close corporation' and a 'co-operative' and a 'member' of a close corporation and a co-operative respectively.